entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  9. Position of posterior edge of pineal plate: over orbit (0); posterior to orbit (1).
 > Carr (1991), Character 9; Carr and Hlavin (2010), Character 9; Rücklin *et al*.
 (2015), Character 9; Zhu Y *et al*.
 (2016), Character 9; Jobbins *et al*.
 (2022, 2024), Character 9; Xue *et al*. (submitted), Character 9.

+> In those taxa that the pineal plate is absent, this character is scored as 'not applicable'. **Phyllolepid**

 > - The coding of the new Xitun actinolepid is 1.